SilverLinings89/Waveguide/Progress.md

 # Saturday, 4th of august

 By now, the local level initializes but the code breaks in the non-local initialization.
+Refactored the Geometry Manager to align function names with content and to make the structure more clear.
+That structure works now.
+Fixing dof commmunication of neighbor surfaces.
+Initialization now finishes.